-- Develop a shared vision for the neighbourhood. - Choose where new homes, shops, offices and other development should be built. - Identify new infrastructure needed to support any development. - Identify and protect important local green - Influence what new buildings should look like.
+- Develop a shared vision for the neighbourhood. - Choose where new homes, shops, offices and other development should be built. - Identify new infrastructure needed to support any development. - Identify and protect important local green spaces. - Influence what new buildings should look like. - Promote and contribute to the achievement of sustainable development in the plan area.

-In consultation with the Community, the a thriving and prosperous community that delivers a high quality of life for all residents, specifically
+In consultation with the Community, the established vision for Potton is to ensure it remains a thriving and prosperous community that delivers a high quality of life for all residents, specifically that: